uoeIDS/IDS_website/content/week03/_index.en.md

 hidden: no
 ---

-# Importing and Recoding Data
+# Importing and Joining Data

 _Week 3 (2 Oct 2023 - 6 Oct 2023)_

-Importing data, data types and classes, recoding.
+Importing data from different files, and joining them to explore more variable relationships.

 ## Lectures